Renting options in Brussels

 Aparthotels

-Aparthotels are like apartments, but will several key differences that make them more convenient to live in.
-For example, they're fully furnished, and a bunch of services are included in the price, such as cleaning, insurance, and internet.
+Aparthotels are like apartments but have several key differences that make them more convenient.
+For example, they're fully furnished, and many services, such as cleaning, insurance, and internet, are included in the price.
 Also, any issues with the apartment are fixed by the owner.

 However, aparthotels are much more expensive to live in because they're basically like hotels.
 They can cost over €100 per night.
-It's more ideal to stay in aparthotels temporarily while you're searching for a place rather than on a long-term basis.
+It's ideal to stay in aparthotels temporarily while searching for a place rather than long-term.

 Houses